-Before Daniel became the writer he is today, he was an offshore maritime worker on an American flagged vessel that ferried off shore drilling equipment for the oil industry in the Gulf of Mexico.
-He got injured in an accident on the ship which was serious enough for him to hire a maritime attorney to represent him.
+Before Daniel became the writer he is today, he was an offshore maritime worker on an American flagged vessel that ferried off shore drilling equipment for the oil industry in the Gulf of Mexico off the coast of Mississippi.
+He got injured in an accident on the ship which was serious enough for him to hire a Mississippi maritime attorney to represent him.
 Since he qualified as a “seaman” he was offered protections by the Jones Act.
 His maritime lawyer used the Jones Act protections since his injuries resulted from the negligence of someone else during the normal course and scope of his maritime work.
 With the compensation Jance received he was able to fully recover.
 He left his maritime work as a seaman and pursued his real passion of writing.

 Once we’d identified the East Mountain News as a tribal business, we began looking back at all the other ventures we’d started before and during the thirteen or so years that Daniel was working on version after version of a book that ultimately emerged as Ishmael.
 One off-the-wall venture was looking into the possibility of creating a website that would sell human hair wigs to Orthodox Jewish women.
 Obviously this was really outside of the world of books and publishing and education in tribal ventures.
 However, I thought it was fascinating riding the NYC subways and seeing conservative Jewish women wearing wigs.
 Orthodox Jewish women abide by the Jewish law, known as Halakha.
 This code of modesty requires they wear clothing that covers their knees, elbows, collar bone, and head (thus the need for a wig).
 Some of the wigs really looked obvious, but a friend pointed out other Orthodox Jewish women whose wigs looked as natural as my own hair.